 This certification must be re-certified every year by submitting proof of 20 CACCF approved continuing education hours.

 Study guide and exam

 The CCAC designation requires you as part of the process of obtaining your certification, to write and pass the CCAC exam.

 The exam is 100 multiple choice questions and is best prepared for by studying the available CCAC Study Guide, available for purchase.

-The exam is taken online at a proctored location nearest you.
-The cost for the exam is $200 and will be scheduled upon payment of fees.
+The exam is taken online at a proctored location nearest you and will be scheduled upon payment of fees.